MinuraPunchihewa/hugging-py-face/README.md

 ap.audio_classification_in_df(df, 'audio')
 # where df is a pandas DataFrame and 'audio' is the column name containing the audio file paths or URLs
 ```

+# License
+This code is licensed under the GNU GENERAL PUBLIC LICENSE.
+See LICENSE.txt for details.